BriTFromIT/Project-1---Beyonce-Jeopardy/README.md

 - animations and more questions
 - wanted to add the daily double
 - wanted to add the animation for the final jeopardy
+- added an onclick option to reveal the answers